uwctri/FormFill/README.md

 ## Installing

-This EM isn't yet available to install via redcap's EM database so you'll need to install to your modules folder (i.e. `redcap/modules/form_fill_v1.0.0`) manually.
+You can install the module from the REDCap EM repo or drop it directly in your modules folder (i.e. `redcap/modules/form_fill_v1.0.0`) manually.

 ## Configuration

 Core configuration consists of selecting an active instrument, source file (a PDF stored on the redcap server), a CSS selector for the action button (i.e. Send Fax, Send Email, Download), destination information (i.e. email, phone number), and the source/target pairs for each item to be filled on the PDF.

 ## Call Outs

+* Consider using [PDF Injector](https://github.com/tertek/redcap-pdf-injector) EM if you do not care about embedding PDF generation in a form or sending the PDF after creation.

 * PDF Radios and dropdowns are not supported